aws-samples/cfn-multus-eks-managed-ng/README.md

 First deployment model you can think about is having EKS-MNGs per AZ.
-In this case, you can use `eks.amazonaws.com/nodegroup=NODE_GROUP_NAME` , as a nodeSelector to place pod to dedciated MNG.
+In this case, you can use `eks.amazonaws.com/nodegroup=NODE_GROUP_NAME` , as a nodeSelector to place pod to a dedicated MNG.

 ![EksMngInfra-final-config.drawio](./image/EksMngInfra-final-config-2ngs.drawio.png)